tosokr/test-action/README.md

 ## Recommendation

-Use [federated identity](https://docs.microsoft.com/en-us/graph/api/resources/federatedidentitycredentials-overview?view=graph-rest-beta) to connect to Azure (for the azure/login action).
+Use [federated identity](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-openid-connect) to connect to Azure (for the azure/login action).

 ## Prerequisites

-<GITHUB_ACTION_AZURE_CLIENT_ID> - is the application/client id of the service principal (the enterprise application) with a configured federated identity that you use in the azure/login action
+<GITHUB_ACTION_AZURE_CLIENT_ID> - is the application(client) id of the service principal (the enterprise application) with a configured federated identity that you use in the azure/login action

 <GITHUB_ACTION_AZURE_OBJECT_ID> - is the object id of the service principal (the enterprise application) that you use in the azure/login action.
 You can query the object id from AAD by using the following command: